keycloakify/docs.keycloakify.dev/testing-your-theme/in-storybook.md

 You can see the changes you make in you code in realtime in your Storybook. &#x20;

-The idea of Storybook is to easyly let you see the pages in different configuration without having to reproduce the full login/register process in a real Keycloak.  \
+The idea of Storybook is to easily let you see the pages in different configuration without having to reproduce the full login/register process in a real Keycloak. \
 Keycloakify provide a default mock context for every pages, the stories let you partially override some specific part of this default mock to reflect pages in different configurations. \
 \
 For example, if you want to create a story that show the register page in chinese you would add this: